dev-arpita/freeCodeCampLearningJavaScript/instruction.md

-# Convert Celsius to Fahrenheit

-The formula to convert from Celsius to Fahrenheit is the temperature in Celsius times 9/5, plus 32.

-You are given a variable celsius representing a temperature in Celsius.
-Use the variable fahrenheit already defined and assign it the Fahrenheit temperature equivalent to the given Celsius temperature.
-Use the formula mentioned above to help convert the Celsius temperature to Fahrenheit.
+# Reverse a String

+Reverse the provided string and return the reversed string.

+For example, "hello" should become "olleh".

 ## Tests:-

-Waiting: convertCtoF(0) should return a number
-Waiting: convertCtoF(-30) should return a value of -22
-Waiting: convertCtoF(-10) should return a value of 14
+Waiting: reverseString("hello") should return a string.
-Waiting: convertCtoF(0) should return a value of 32
+Waiting: reverseString("hello") should return the string olleh.
-Waiting: convertCtoF(20) should return a value of 68
+Waiting: reverseString("Howdy") should return the string ydwoH.
-Waiting: convertCtoF(30) should return a value of 86
+Waiting: reverseString("Greetings from Earth") should return the string htraE morf sgniteerG.